Tank Requirements for Mexican Dwarf Crayfish

 Water parameters

-These creatures are extremely sensitive to ammonia and nitrites, that’s why it’s not a good idea to put them into a brand new filled tank.
-It’s crucial to keep ammonia and nitrite levels at zero, as these substances are toxic to crayfish.
-Regular water testing and proper filtration are necessary to ensure a safe environment.
-Nitrate levels should be kept low, ideally below 20 ppm (parts per million), to prevent long-term stress on the crayfish.
+Mexican dwarf crayfish are highly sensitive to ammonia and nitrites, making it crucial not to introduce them into a newly filled tank.
+Both ammonia and nitrites should be maintained at zero, as these substances are toxic to them.
+Regular water testing and efficient filtration are essential to ensuring a safe habitat.
+Additionally, keeping nitrate levels low, ideally below 20 ppm, is important to prevent chronic stress.

 Tank mates